exercises for hamstrings

 Active Hamstring Stretch in Supine

 There are other proven methods to improve hamstring tightness.
-These include foam rolling, proprioceptive neuromuscular facilitation (PNF) stretches, and sciatic nerve stretches.
+These include foam rolling, proprioceptive neuromuscular facilitation (PNF), and sciatic nerve stretches.
 These methods are different than traditional static stretching exercises.
 Static stretches improve flexibility in the short term but do little to sustain gains over time.
 Instead, try any of the 5 hamstring stretches outlined here.
 This will give you more lasting pain relief and mobility.

 Active Hamstring Stretch in Supine